invidian/secure-and-reproducible-arch-linux/README.md

 ##### Generating Platform Key (PK) and Key Exchange Key (KEK)

-Platform Key and Key Exchange Key for Secure Boot will be stored on Offline Secure Volume, as they are not required for daily operation.
+Platform Key and Key Exchange Key for Secure Boot will be stored on Offline Backup Volume, as they are not required for daily operation.
 They will only be used during [Hardware Bootstrapping](#hardware-bootstrapping) process to roll out Database public key.

 As some BIOSes may not support 4096 bit keys, we use 2048 bit keys.